SenseTecnic/wotkit-docs/source/api_sensors.rst

 Note that all top level fields supplied will be updated.

-* You may update any fields except "id", "name" and "owner".
+* You may update any fields except "id", "name", "created" and "owner".
 * Only fields that are present in the JSON object will be updated.
 * If "visibility" is set to ORGANIZATION, a valid "organization" must be supplied.
 * If "tags" list or "fields" list are included, they will replace the existing lists.